 Preserved Roses Last a Long Time

 Fresh-cut flowers require cool temps and plenty of fresh water to keep their form.
 But as the saying goes, “All good things must come to an end.”
-Even if you provide the most pristine conditions, real roses can only keep up their appearances for a few weeks or months after harvest.
+Even if you provide the most pristine conditions, real roses displayed in a vase can only keep up appearances for a few weeks or months after harvest.
 Though it’s a natural part of the life cycle, tossing out real roses after they’ve wilted never gets any easier.

 Preserving roses is a great way to extend the window of time that you get to enjoy their peak beauty.
 Different techniques yield different timelines, with some methods preserving petals for a few years and others allowing you to revisit the blooms decades down the line.
 With that said, each rose preservation technique tends to alter the look and feel of fresh-cut flowers in various ways, causing some petals to become more brittle or fade in color.